 The Cross-State Air Pollution Rule (CSAPR) was initially issued in 2011, to assist states' compliance with ambient air quality standards by limiting downwind pollution.
-Under this rule, facilities must provide allowances for the emission of each ton of nitrogen oxide (NO_x) and sulfur dioxide (SO2) emitted.
+Under this rule, facilities must provide allowances for each ton of nitrogen oxide (NO_x) and sulfur dioxide (SO_2) emitted.
 Certain states, including lowa, are also required to provide additional allowances for NO_x emissions during ozone season.
 Recent revisions to the rule, including the latest Good Neighbor Plan, have not yet affected LES and partner facilities.
-The EPA is proposing to add Iowa to the Good Neighbor Plan requirements.
+The EPA proposed to add Iowa to the Good Neighbor Plan requirements, however all portions of the Good Neighbor Plan have been remanded or withdrawn at this time.